Keio University

 I am Kunihiko Hisa, and I have just been introduced.
 Usually, my title is manga artist, but I do so many different things that even I find it confusing (laughs).
 I suppose I should start by explaining that.

-Nowadays, when people hear the word "manga," most probably think of comics, gekiga, or animation.
-However, what I primarily do is create what is called "one-panel manga," which people rarely have the chance to see these days.
-Currently, the vast majority of people in the Japanese manga world draw gekiga, comics, or animation; I believe there are only about 20 or 30 people making a living from one-panel manga.
-In other words, you are looking at something very rare right now (laughs).
+Nowadays, when people hear the word 'manga,' most probably think of comics, gekiga, or animation.
+However, what I primarily do is draw what are called 'single-panel cartoons,' which you don't see very often anymore.
+In the Japanese manga world today, the vast majority of people draw gekiga, comics, or animation; I believe there are only about 20 or 30 people making a living from single-panel cartoons.
+In other words, you are all looking at something very rare right now (laughs).
 Please listen as if something rarer than a panda were speaking to you.

 Manga is experienced by each generation in its own era and through its own perspective.
-Generations older than mine grew up with pre-war manga like "Norakuro" or "Boken Dankichi."
-By the time I was growing up in the immediate post-war period, manga for children was finally starting to pour out.
-These works grew along with their readers and eventually created the comic culture we have today.
+Generations older than mine grew up with pre-war manga like 'Norakuro' or 'Boken Dankichi.'
+But by the time I was growing up in the immediate post-war period, manga for children finally began to emerge in abundance.
+Before we knew it, it grew along with its readers and created the comic culture we have today.

-During that time, there was a period when "manga for adults" flourished and grew.
-When people think of the central form of one-panel manga, the first thing that comes to mind is likely the political cartoons found in newspapers.
-These used to be called "jiji manga" (current events manga)—cartoons in newspapers that satirized current events, often featuring caricatures of politicians.
-There were also some slightly risqué manga.
-Thus, even though we use the single word "manga," what people imagine changes slightly depending on the era.
+During that time, there was a period when 'manga for adults' flourished and grew.
+When you think of the central single-panel cartoons of that era, the first thing that comes to mind might be the political cartoons found in newspapers.
+These used to be called 'jiji-manga' (current events cartoons)—satirical drawings of politicians' faces and topical issues in newspapers.
+There were also some slightly risqué cartoons.
+Thus, even though we use the single word 'manga,' what people imagine changes slightly depending on the era.
 Therefore, I would first like to clearly indicate the era in which I have lived.

 My father was also at home during the air raid.
-He had been in the army, but the ships of the unit he belonged to were being sunk one after another, making it impossible to reach his destination in the Philippines, so his call-up had been cancelled.
+He had been in the army, but the ships of the unit he belonged to were being sunk one after another, making it impossible to reach his destination in the Philippines, so his mobilization had been cancelled.
 During that air raid, my father fled separately from my mother.
-The values of the pre-war era were completely different from those of today.
-My mother fled taking me with her.
-My father fled on his own.
-They told each other that if they were both safe, they would meet at a certain place.
+The values of the pre-war era were completely different from today.
+My mother would flee taking me with her.
+My father would flee on his own.
+They would agree to meet at a certain place if they both survived.
 That way, even if I died in the fire with my mother, the Hisa family would continue as long as my father survived.
 Conversely, even if my father died, the Hisa family would continue as long as I survived.
 It was an era of such values.

-At that time, I was nearly killed by the Americans, so to speak.
-After the war, when I was three years old and living in Hayama, I nearly died of dysentery.
-My mother sent a telegram to my father saying, "Kunihiko in critical condition."
+At that time, I was nearly killed by America, so to speak, but after the war, when I was three years old and living in Hayama, I nearly died of dysentery.
+My mother sent a telegram to my father saying, 'KUNIHIKO CRITICAL.'
 However, at that time, a local veterinarian happened to have penicillin released by the US military, and using it cured me instantly.
-So, while I was nearly killed by America once during the air raid, I was saved by America that time, so I have reached the present day with the score more or less settled (laughs).
+So, while I was almost killed by America once during the air raid, I was saved by America that time, so I've reached the present day with the slate more or less clean (laughs).

 Image